Bon-Games/BonGames-Unity-SDK/README.md

 # Introduction - Bon Games SDK
-Bon Games DevKit is a modular development toolkit for Unity designed to improve productivity, streamline workflows, and support scalable game development.
+Bon Games SDK is a modular development toolkit for Unity designed to improve productivity, streamline workflows, and support scalable game development.
 It provides a collection of tools, utilities, and development standards that help teams build, manage, and maintain projects more efficiently.

 # Features
 - [Easy Builder](./EasyBuilder/README.md)